valderman/selda/README.md

 * Transactions, uniqueness constraints and foreign keys.
 * Seamless prepared statements.
 * Configurable, automatic, consistent in-process caching of query results.
-* Lightweight and modular: non-essential features are optional or split into add-on packages.
+* Lightweight and modular: few dependencies, and non-essential features are optional or split into add-on packages.

 Getting started